 Future Trends in Cybersecurity Teams

-- Increased Automation: AI and automation will perform more security tasks, reducing manual workload.
+The future of cybersecurity teams will be shaped by the following:- Increased Automation: AI and automation will perform more security tasks, reducing manual workload.

 - Remote Work Security Teams: Organizations will need dedicated teams to handle the security challenges of hybrid and remote work environments.